phvu/grid-lstm-tensorflow/char-rnn/README.md

 # Results

-Using exactly the same setting as in [sherjilozair's repo](https://github.com/sherjilozair/char-rnn-tensorflow), except the number of recurrent units is fixed to 512, I obtained the following results:
+Using exactly the same setting as in [sherjilozair's repo](https://github.com/sherjilozair/char-rnn-tensorflow), except the number of recurrent units is fixed to 256, I obtained the following results:

 ![Training losses](https://github.com/phvu/grid-lstm-tensorflow/raw/master/char-rnn/imgs/avg_train_losses.png "Average Training losses")

-Note that the gridLSTM network was trained with exactly the same setting (learning rate, batch size etc...)
+Note that all the networks were trained with exactly the same setting (learning rate, batch size etc...)
-More results with deeper networks will be added once I finish testing.
+Trying to tune the hyper-parameters of those networks will give slightly different results.

 # Samples